ddcornwall/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 7: October 19, 2017 - Time spent, 1 hour

+**Today's Progress**: I got my gray box on my tribute page.
+I've matched the color of the Borlaug tribute but the margins are different.
+I spaced out some of my elements better, though I did resort to CSS to make that happen.
+Because I wanted some feel of progress.

+**Thoughts**: Here's my "I don't get how he did it list from yesterday":

+1) How their title seems larger than my H1 tag
+2) How they generate the gray box.
+I feel like I've eliminated panels as a solution.
+I would say it's an add on to the <body> tag, but codepen doesn't seem to give you access to the <body> tag in pens.
+3) How they get their caption seemingly inside the image.
+Mine definitely looks tacked on to the bottom.
+It works but isn't elegant.
+4) How he gets the vertical spacing between sections of his page.
+I doubt it's a set of <br> tags, but my searches for "bootstrap vertical spacing" haven't gotten me very far yet.

+I feel like I've honestly solved #2.
+It seems I rejected panels too early.
+It turns out the exact color and the basic look of the box I wanted was a bootstrap panel header.
+I learned this from reading w3schools bootstrap panels tutorial at https://www.w3schools.com/bootstrap/bootstrap_panels.asp.
+The margins aren't quite right and I haven't figured out how to change them either by adding margin commands to the bootstrap elements or hacking it through CSS.
+Also, At one point I was considering cards rather than panels.
+I was starting to get confused, but then found https://ux.stackexchange.com/questions/78798/whats-the-difference-between-cards-panels-and-tiles which really helped me decide what tool to use.

+I "solved" #4 by using CSS to change my H2 and figure elements.
+I added a margin-bottom to each.
+For reasons I don't understand, simply adding them to the element in HTML did not work.
+While it gives me a look I like, I'm disappointed I couldn't get the spacing without going outside unmodified bootstrap.
+But I figure I can revisit that later after I've got other stuff out of the way.

+**Link(s) to work**
+1. [Dr. Norman Borlaug Tribute Example that end product should look like  (https://codepen.io/ddcornwall/full/YrdRLa/)]
+2. [Mahatma Gandhi Tribute Page (https://codepen.io/ddcornwall/pen/YrdRLa)]

 ### Day 6: October 18, 2017 - Time spent, 1 hour

 **Today's Progress**: Not huge progress so far.
 I'm getting lots of practice in read/search/ask.
 My tribute page has a bit more information and I've figured out one way to caption my image.